vicenterusso/icon_craft/README.md

 - **Borders**: Add customizable borders around your icons with configurable colors, widths, and styles.
 - **Secondary Icon**: Add an auxiliary icon on top of the base icon, with control over its alignment and relative size, perfect for building creative icon designs.
 - **Flexible Alignment**: Precisely position a secondary icon relative to the primary icon, suitable for various UI design needs.
+- **Rotation**: Rotate the base and/or secondary icons independently by specifying angles in degrees.

 ## Installation